SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_foreign_table.rst

 Usage Notes
 ===========

-The automatic foreign table DDL resolution feature supports Parquet, ORC, JSON, and Avro files, while using it with CSV files generates an error.
-You can activate this feature when you create a foreign table by omitting the column list, described in the **Syntax** section below.

-Using this feature the path you specify in the ``LOCATION`` option must point to at least one existing file.
-If no files exist for the schema to read, an error will be generated.
-You can specify the schema manually even in the event of the error above.
+* When creating foreign tables from CSV files, it is required to provide a table DDL.

-.. note:: When using this feature, SQream assumes that all files in the path use the same schema.
+* When creating a foreign table using the ``*`` wildcard, SQreamDB assumes that all files in the path use the same schema.

 Examples
 ========